jb-is-batman/openai-vectordb-pdf-qna/README.md

 ```

 ## Application Use Case:
-"OpenAI PDF Chat" is particularly useful for users who need to process and analyze large volumes of PDF documents.
+**OpenAI PDF Chat** is particularly useful for users who need to process and analyze large volumes of PDF documents.
 Whether it's extracting insights from academic papers, analyzing reports, or querying large document sets, this application streamlines the process, making it efficient and user-friendly.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.